Sanibel Island Light: History

 Residents of Sanibel Island first petitioned for a lighthouse in 1833, but no action was taken.
 In 1856 the Lighthouse Board recommended a lighthouse on Sanibel Island, but Congress took no action.
 In 1877 government workers surveyed the eastern end of the island and reserved it for a lighthouse.
 Congress finally appropriated funds for a lighthouse in 1883.
 The foundation for the new lighthouse was completed in early 1884, but the ship bringing ironwork for the tower sank two miles (3 km) from Sanibel Island.
 A crew of hard-hat divers from Key West recovered all but two of the pieces for the tower.

 Punta Rassa became an important port in the 1830s and remained so up to the Spanish–American War.
 It was primarily used to ship cattle from Florida to Cuba.
 Until the railroads reached the area in the 1880s, ranchers drove their cattle from open ranges in central Florida to Punta Rassa for shipment to Cuba.

 The lighthouse was placed on the National Register of Historic Places in 1974.
 The City of Sanibel now owns the Point Ybel tract and structures, although the tower is still operational under U.S. Coast Guard control.

-In 2022, Hurricane Ian severely damaged the station, destroying both keeper’s houses and all of the remaining outbuildings.
+In 2022, Hurricane Ian severely damaged the station, destroying both keeper’s houses and all of the surrounding outbuildings.
 The tower lost one leg, but was still standing as of September 29, 2022.
 Sanibel Lighthouse was relit for the first time following Hurricane Ian in the early morning on February 28, 2023 symbolizing the hope of Sanibel Island after the hurricane.